sadk/srpy/README.txt

 = Dependencies =

-The SRPy distribution depends on the [http://pyro.sourceforge.net/ Pyro], it is bundled inside SRPy.
+The SRPy distribution depends on the [http://pyro.sourceforge.net/ Pyro] library, it is bundled inside SRPy.
 It has been tested on Python 2.5 and 2.6.

 = Acknowledgments =